harbalk/delite/docs/StoreMap.md

 This mixin is based on the `delite/Store` mixin which provides the store access and ability to create render items.
 Please see [its documentation](Store.md) for details about those features.

+Note : One must use items which contains an id property to be able to use all the function of `delite/StoreMap` correctly.
+In particular when one uses array in the store property of the `delite/StoreMap`.

 ## Mapping properties and mapping functions